amankumar210/FirstWebDesign/README.md

 # FirstWebDesign
-This is the first web page designed by me using only HTML AND CSS.
+This is the first web page designed by me using only HTML and CSS.